-Weruva Caloric Melody Dog Food receives the Advisor’s top rating of 5 stars.
+Weruva Caloric Melody Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The Weruva Caloric Melody product line includes 3 dry dog foods.